fmatter/lingdocs/README.md

 The main functionalities are showcased in the demo, consisting of a [PDF file](https://raw.githubusercontent.com/fmatter/pylingdocs/main/docs/demo.pdf) generated from [this text](https://github.com/fmatter/pylingdocs/blob/main/docs/demo.txt) and [this dataset](https://github.com/fmatter/pylingdocs/tree/main/tests/data/cldf).
 The documentation lives at [pylingdocs.readthedocs.io](https://pylingdocs.readthedocs.io).

-Note: currently the development version of `cldfviz` is needed, so to install you need to either:
+Currently the development version of `cldfviz` is needed (of which pypi disapproves), so to install:

 `pip install git+https://github.com/fmatter/pylingdocs.git`

-or

-`pip install pylingdocs` and `pip install --upgrade git+https://github.com/cldf/cldfviz.git`